ActianCorp/dbmv/README.md

 A database schema conversion tool

 dbmv.py helps you to move one database schema to another database if you have a 'live' connection available to both source and target databases.
+ODBC is used to both manage metadata about the schemas and to transfer data (if required), so Python-accessible ODBC drivers are required on the execution machine.

-Source schema can be:
+Source schemas can be from:

 	    ORACLE Mysql
 	    MICROSOFT SqlServer